 Screening and its Techniques

-Primary screening consists of some preliminary tests required to isolate microbial species exhibiting bioactive property.
-These tests are performed for isolation of microorganisms capable of producing antibiotics, organic acids, enzymes and vitamins.
+Primary screening consists of some preliminary tests required to isolate microbial species exhibiting bioactive properties.
+These tests are performed for the isolation of microorganisms capable of producing antibiotics, organic acids, enzymes and vitamins.
 Some of the techniques used for primary screening are described as follows:

-- The crowded plate technique is the simplest screening technique used for isolation of antibiotic-producing microorganisms.
+- The crowded plate technique is the simplest screening technique used for the isolation of antibiotic-producing microorganisms.